Visit our latest live Events and Webinars with experts and get all your questions answered

 It’s no secret that property prices in Spain are more affordable than they are in places like the UK and the US.
 But the true cost of buying goes beyond the asking price.
 Here’s what you need to budget for to avoid costly surprises…

-In this guide, we give you a realistic breakdown of what you can expect to pay, explain how costs can vary depending on location and property type and show you how smart planning can save you thousands.
+In this guide, we give you a realistic breakdown of what you can expect to pay, explain how costs can vary depending on location and property type and show you how careful decisions can save you thousands.

 Download the Spain Buying Guide